-What Makes It Good: Our last recipe from Half Baked Harvest is a classic one for ground beef—and she makes it even easier by combining ingredients in a slow cooker.
-To make this chili, Gerard cooks seasoned beef and onions in a skillet, and then drops them into a slow cooker with chicken broth, tomatoes, and maple syrup.
-Finished bowls are topped with cheddar cheese and avocado.
+What Makes It Good: Our last recipe from Half Baked Harvest is a ground beef classic—and she makes it even easier by combining ingredients in a slow cooker.
+To make this chili, Gerard cooks seasoned beef and onions in a skillet and then drops them into a slow cooker with chicken broth, tomatoes, and maple syrup.
+Finally, you top finished bowls with cheddar cheese and avocado.

 Keep in Mind: "The heat of the chili is balanced with just a touch of sweetness from the maple syrup and a pinch of cinnamon," Gerard notes.